A week ago, Associate Justice Verity McWilliam of the ACT Supreme Court pondered a real-life law exam problem:

 In measuring lapse of time the common law eschews metaphysics.
 Nevertheless some nice questions have arisen for the courts.
 In one of the first references to the topic, Dyer’s note of Thomas Somerset’s Case in 1562, it is said “ceo fuit un narrow pinche in le case”.
 There have been narrow pinches since then.

 The High Court has dismissed an appeal against a decision of the Supreme Court of South Australia regarding the principles governing the doctrine of part performance (namely, when an otherwise unenforceable oral contract over land can be recognised by the court because of acts of part performance of the agreement, so as to support an award of specific performance).
-The question raised was whether the requirements of the doctrine of part performance should be relaxed in line with the liberal test proposed by the House of Lords in Steadman v Steadman AC 536, which merely required that the acts pointed on the balance of probabilities to the formation of a contract.
+The question raised was whether the requirements of the doctrine of part performance should be relaxed, although it was not suggested that the test should be quite as liberal as the test proposed by the House of Lords in Steadman v Steadman AC 536, which merely required that the acts pointed on the balance of probabilities to the formation of a contract.
 The Australian test has hitherto reflected that expressed in Maddison v Alderson (1883) 8 App Cas 467, which requires the acts of part performance to be unequivocally referable to some such contract as alleged.
-The High Court confirmed that the Australian position remains the same, and declined to adopt Steadman v Steadman.
+The High Court confirmed that the Australian position remains the same, and declined to adopt Steadman v Steadman or to relax the test in any way.

 The High Court has allowed a Crown appeal against a decision of Victoria’s Court of Appeal that had quashed the defendant’s convictions on 18 counts of sexual offences.
 When he was first tried in 2014, the defendant was charged with 37 counts against five complainants related to events between 1967 and 1998 and convicted of 33 of those.
 However, the Court of Appeal quashed those convictions in 2015, criticising the prosecution for overloading the indictment.
 The defendant then faced a series of separate (and in five instances aborted) trials relating to the three of the complainants and was acquitted in relation to two of them.
 The High Court appeal concerns the defendant’s 18 convictions a 2016 trial in relation to the third complainant, his foster daughter, for alleged sexual offending between 1988 and 1998, when she was aged between 4 and 15 and the defendant was between 42 and 53.